sharon-kurant/biomed-multi-alignment/README.md

 generated_output = tokenizer_op._tokenizer.decode(batch_dict[CLS_PRED][0])
 print(f"{generated_output=}")
 ```

-## Modular Tokenizer
-Since many of the tasks in the examples below use different modalities (amino acid sequences, SMILES, gene expressions, etc.), we implemented a modular tokenizer that can combine multiple tokenizers, mapping their dictionaries to a consistent ID space (https://github.com/BiomedSciAI/fuse-med-ml/tree/master/fuse/data/tokenizers/modular_tokenizer).

-# Examples
-We provide several example tasks, including one from each domain and a multi-domain task.
-Since we aim to avoid re-distributing data, we chose tasks with datasets that we can automatically and easily download with a known data split, but not necessarily benchmarks with known State Of The Art we can compare to.

 ## Protein solubility prediction
 Protein solubility is a critical factor in both pharmaceutical research and production processes, as it can significantly impact the quality and function of a protein.